gholler-sopra/hydrator-plugins/database-plugins/docs/Database-action.md

 given arguments 'key1' mapped to 'value1' and the argument 'key2' mapped to 'value2'.
 (Macro-enabled)

 **Enable Auto-Commit:** Whether to enable auto-commit for queries run by this source.
 Defaults to 'false'.
-Normally this setting does not matter.
-It only matters if you are using a jdbc driver -- like the Hive driver -- that will error when the commit operation is run, or a driver that will error when auto-commit is set to false.
+Normally this setting does not matter.It only matters if you are using a jdbc driver that does not support a false value for autocommit, or a driver that throws error when auto-commit is set to false.
  For drivers like those, you will need to set this to 'true'.

 Example